-Rifle High School senior to-be does summer school at Brown University
+Rifle High School senior-to-be does summer school at Brown University

 Neither one of her parents graduated high school, Moore said.
 Jordan, however, has forever tried to teach Moore the power of “breaking the cycle,” he would tell her.

 “Ever since I was young, my dad kind of instilled into me — even though he didn’t graduate high school — good grades, good grades.
-Think: reach for the stars,” she said.
+Think: Reach for the stars,” she said.
 “I think that he definitely wanted that for me, and I think it’d be really fulfilling.”

 Ninth Judicial Bar Association President Michael Fox said Moore specifically showed interest in pre-law.
 Fox also lauded Moore’s writing ability, saying she “has a vision of her future that is really impressive to us.”